Policy and Procedure Name:

 Conditional

-Payment Letter (CPL): A
+Payment Letter (CPL): A notification

-for treatment that may relate to the conditions in the claim.
+that may relate to the conditions in the claim.

 Death